fredgibbs/fredgibbs.github.io/courses/digital-history/data-interface-critique.md

 - Make a note of aspects that work well
 - Make a note of aspects that need improvement (and why!)
 - Remember to incorporate our readings from earlier in the semester (_yes in fact there was a reason we read all those_)
-- In particular, think about how maps, databases, interfaces, shape the kinds of interpretations the website is meant to facilitate.
+- In particular, think about how maps, databases, interfaces, and visualizations shape the kinds of interpretations the website is meant to facilitate.
 - Most important: Organize your critiques by the particular points you want to make (this helps you avoid a rambling or process-narrative critique).
-- Give at least specific example to illustrate your point

 ## PRO TIPS
 - Avoid writing a 'process narrative'---that is, a description of "First I clicked this, then I clicked that, but it didn't work, so I clicked something else." **Nobody cares what you clicked on**.